 I’ll be the first to acknowledge how sporadic the updates are, but having The Obscuritory as outlet for me to talk about old, forgotten games has been exciting and liberating.
 I really did not think I would follow through on it, but here we are.
 Thanks for reading if you have!

 William Soleau has had a steady output of shareware puzzle games since 1991.
 Quality of some of the games aside (see Ladder Man), this is an accomplishment in tenacity.
 If nothing else, Soleau Software is prolific.

 Maze Mission Adventure Game may be one of his earliest; the game predates the Soleau Software brand.
-It’s clearly the work of an amateur craftsman.
-It’s riddled with typos and sits comfortably about five years behind the technology curve.
+It’s clearly the work of a developer getting their bears.
+It’s riddled with typos and sits comfortably about five years behind graphics technology at at the time.
 But it’s pretty good.
-The game never progresses or goes anywhere, but it captures the fun of exploring and getting lost.
-Maze Mission Adventure Game » Read more
+The game never progresses or goes anywhere, but it captures the fun of exploring and getting lost. » Read more about Maze Mission Adventure Game

 Even people who have never read an Asimov story know of his famed Three Laws of Robotics, so ubiquitous that it would be redundant to list them.
 Asimov’s robots took on life and popularity beyond his novels and short stories, which eventually led the author to commission a series of books based on his famous motifs.
 The Robot City series acted almost like a perfunctory exercise in testing the Laws of Robotics in extreme circumstances, but it at least did so in the dressings of a murder mystery.